 Evaluate Your Idea

-Conduct market research to enable you address the needs of your users according to their preferences.
-Research will ensure the idea you’re working on is practical since there could be possibilities that the idea isn’t new to users.
+Conduct market research to enable you to address the needs of your users according to their preferences.
+The research will ensure the idea you’re working on is practical since there could be possibilities that the idea isn’t new to users.

 Analyze Your Competitors